configcat/flutter-preferences-cache/README.md

 - **Linux**: File in `XDG_DATA_HOME` directory.
 - **Windows**: File in roaming `AppData` directory.

-ConfigCat is a feature flag and configuration management service that lets you separate feature releases from code deployments.
-You can turn features ON or OFF using the <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
-ConfigCat lets you target specific groups of users based on region, email, or any other custom user attribute.

-ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a> that lets you manage feature toggles across frontend, backend, mobile, and desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
-Management app + feature flag SDKs.

 ## Getting started

 ### 1. Install the package along with the [ConfigCat Dart (Flutter) SDK](https://configcat.com/docs/sdk-reference/dart/)